PolusAI/nyxus/README.md

 CMAKE_ARGS=" -DBUILD_CLI=ON -DUSEGPU=ON -DCMAKE_PREFIX_PATH=$CONDA_PREFIX -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX " python setup.py install
 ```

 We also provide an example script that downloads `conda`, installs the necessary dependencies and then builds both the CLI and the python library on Linux.
-To run the script, do the follwoing.
+To run the script, do the following.
 ```bash
 git clone https://github.com/PolusAI/nyxus.git
 cd nyxus/ci-utils